automl/PFNs/README.md

 # PFNs

-Prior-data Fitted Networks (PFNs, https://arxiv.org/abs/2112.10510) are transformer encoders trained to perform supervised in-context learning on datasets randomly drawn from a prior.
+Prior-data Fitted Networks (PFNs, https://arxiv.org/abs/2112.10510) are transformer-based models trained to approximate Bayesian prediction.
+They are trained to do this via supervised in-context learning on datasets randomly drawn from a prior.
-Our priors can in general be described by a function that samples a datasets, or more generally a batch of datasets.
+Our priors can in general be described by a function that samples datasets, or more generally a batch of datasets.
 The PFN is then trained to predict a hold-out set of labels, given the rest of the dataset.

 The pseudo code for a simple prior that would yield a PFN that does 1d ridge regression on datasets with 100 elements, could be something like this: